eddieantonio/cmput296/lab-7.md

 Overview
 ========

- - Learn how to embed JavaScript in the browser
+ - Learn how to embed JavaScript in a web page
  - Learn basic JavaScript syntax
- - Learn how to debug JavaScript
+ - Use first-class functions to run on an event

 Materials